Samsung/tizen-docs/docs/application/web/guides/w3c/graphics/svg.md

 # SVG
 The HTML5 SVG supports 2D graphics through SVG (Scalable Vector Graphics).
 Prior to HTML5, SVG functioned based on XML, so it was only used in XHTML or with a separate SVG plug-in.
 Since HTML5, however, an `svg` tag is used in XML, and can be added as an inline element in HTML.

-The main SVG API features include:
+The main SVG API features include the following:

 - Creating text and images